 AHS accepts all sick and injured stray animals.
 You may bring them to our Sunnyslope Campus or call our EAMT™ Dispatch Center at 602.997.7585 Ext.
 2073 from 8 a.m. to 6 p.m. daily.
 We can not accept stray turn-ins at our Nina Mason Pulliam Campus for Compassion.
 You can attempt to reunite a healthy, lost dog with its owner by using one of these online resources:

-You may also surrender a healthy stray dog to Maricopa County Animal Care and Control at one of the following locations:
+You may surrender a healthy stray dog, over the age of three months, to Maricopa County Animal Care and Control at one of the following locations:

 2500 S. 27th Avenue